 - Before any adjustments are made the air filter should be clean and the cylinder cover fitted.
 Adjusting the carburettor while a dirty air filter is in use will result in a leaner mixture next time the filter is cleaned.
 This can give rise to serious engine damage. - Carefully turn the L and H-jets clockwise as far as they will go.
 Now turn the jets one turn anti-clockwise.
-The carburettor is now set to H = 1 and L = 1. - Now start the machine according to the starting instructions and let it warm up for 10 minutes.
-CAUTION!
-If the chain rotates while idling the Tscrew must be turned anti-clockwise until the chain stops.
+The carburettor is now set to H = 1 and L = 1.

-Place the machine on a flat surface so that the bar points away from you and so that the bar and chain do not come into contact with the surface or other objects.
+- Now start the machine according to the starting instructions and let it warm up for 10 minutes. - Place the machine on a flat surface so that the bar points away from you and so that the bar and chain do not come into contact with the surface or other objects.